Council tax collection rules: the case for reform

 The Money Advice Trust’s Council tax after Covid briefing from July 2021 outlines the case for reform of current council tax collection rules.

-Harriet is the Money Advice Trust's Senior Policy and Communications Officer.
-She joined the charity in January 2020, having previously worked as a Parliamentary Researcher and Communications Officer.
+Harriet is the Money Advice Trust's Media and Engagement Lead.
+She joined the charity in January 2020 as Policy and Communications Officer, having previously worked as a Parliamentary Researcher and Communications Officer.
 View all posts from Harriet Dines.